UK Military Bridging – Equipment (Assault Bridging)

 Inflatable fascines had been trialled in the sixties as shown towards the end of this video from Pathe but they were not adopted.

 Plastic water pipes had seen rapid introduction in civil works and they were seen as a promising alternative.
-After much testing and refinement by the Experimental Bridging Establishment and 32 Armoured Engineer Regiment Royal Engineers a version of the Centurion AVRE was introduced in conjunction with modified bundles of plastic pipe.
-The launch technique was to approach the target gap at speed, brake sharply at a marked point and fire the explosive bolts holding the travel hawsers so that the fascine, through inertia, rolled off the AVRE directly into the middle of the gap.
+After much testing and refinement by the Experimental Bridging Establishment the development continued with significant further testing in the likely area of operations by Lt Chris Roebuck and 5 Troop, 31 Armoured Engineer Squadron, 32 Armoured Engineer Regiment.
+The development took over 6 months using a variety of exhaustive testing on a multitude of critical elements, eg steel rope tensions, release timings, methods and positions, launch techniques on gap types, sizes during both during the day and at night and rapid recovery and re-use procedures.
+This testing used the Royal Engineers a version of the Centurion AVRE was introduced in conjunction with modified bundles of plastic pipe.
+The launch technique was to approach the target gap at speed, brake sharply at a marked point, aligned to the line of the desired drop, and fire the explosive bolts holding the travel hawsers so that the fascine, through inertia, rolled off the AVRE directly into the middle of the gap.
 When in position the AVRE would then travel over it to level the road surface for other vehicles to cross.

-The image below shows a triple bundle being used by a Centurion AVRE
+The image below shows one of a handful of rare triple bundle being used by a Centurion AVRE during development trials by 5 Troop 31 Armd Engr Sqn Hannover 1981.

 The Maxi Fascine consists of 30 pipes connected in a continuous length that are wrapped around an inner core of 45 loose pipes, the whole thing is secured by a net, supplied by Tulmar.